 receive 1 million from the present migrant crisis.
-It's in their history to do so.
+It's in their history to the Arc de Triomphe in Paris or the Wellington Arch in London.
+Built in the nineteenth century to celebrate Bavarian valour it was badly damaged in the Second World War.

-In Munich there is a Victory Gate, the Siegestor, that looks much like
+In Munich there is a Victory Gate, the Siegestor, that looks much like by War; Urging Peace'.
+It turns a disaster into a hope.